RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 ---
-Title: The Pulumi Redis Cloud Resource Provider
+Title: The Pulumi Redis Cloud Provider
 LinkTitle: Pulumi
-description: Explains how to use Pulumi to provision Redis Cloud resources
+description: Explains how to use Pulumi to provision Redis Cloud infrastructure
 weight: $weight
 alwaysopen: false
 categories: ["RC"]